 Freshmen commit themselves to complete 10 hours of service.
-Students earn three hours of service credit for participation in the October 19 Freshman Retreat and Day of Service.
-All Freshmen must complete at least 5 of their 10 total hours of service in the first semester by December 6, 2016.
-The total 10 hours must be completed by April 3, 2017.
-Failure to meet this deadline will result in the retention of the student’s report card in June and the student’s schedule of classes for the 2017-2018 school year.
-In addition, Freshmen who have not completed their hours will not be allowed to attend classes or participate in any school-sponsored activities until the service commitment is fulfilled.
+Students earn three hours of service credit for participation in the October 10 Freshman Retreat and Day of Service.
+All Freshmen must complete at least 5 of their 10 total hours of service in the first semester by November 27, 2018.
+The total 10 hours must be completed by April 9, 2019.
+Failure to meet this deadline will result in the retention of the student’s report card in June and the student’s schedule of classes for the 2019-2020 school year.
+In addition, students who have not completed their hours will not be allowed to attend classes or participate in any school-sponsored activities until the service commitment is fulfilled.
 Service hours may be fulfilled through school-sponsored service projects or other projects PRE-APPROVED by Formation and Ministry.
 Completed service must be documented and tracked using the service website x2VOL.com.

 Ideally, Juniors and Seniors, rooted in their required service commitment and their growing Christian faith of their underclass years, are then moved to a lifelong commitment of service, justice work, and faith.
 This can be highlighted by participation in the summer immersion program leading up to the student’s senior year, as well as enrolling in the senior Religious Studies honors class, which includes a service learning opportunity.